vircadia/vircadia-native-core/BUILD.md

 If `libgnutls28-dev` 3.2.12 or higher is available via your package manager, it would be easiest to grab it from there.
 At the time of this writing that is not the case for any version of Ubuntu, so it will need to be built from source.

-gmplib is a dependency for GnuTLS.
-On Ubuntu, we were unable to build hogweed (part of libnettle) with gmp 6.x.x.
-If nettle is not built with hogweed, GnuTLS will fail to build.
-If you run into this problem, try version 4.2.1 of gmplib.
+`gmplib` is a dependency for GnuTLS.
+On Ubuntu, we were unable to build `hogweed` (part of `libnettle`) with `gmpib` 6.x.x.
+If nettle is not built with `hogweed`, GnuTLS will fail to build.
+If you run into this problem, try version 4.2.1 of `gmplib`.

 ####OS X
 #####Package Managers